Policies regarding registration, leave, employment, and academic grievances

 The following procedures should be followed in the event of an academic grievance.
-Academic grievances concern only matters pertaining to a student’s performance and progress in his or her academic program, such as coursework, grading, evaluations, teaching and research responsibilities, examinations, dissertation, and time-to-degree.
+Academic grievances concern only matters pertaining to students' performance and progress in their academic programs, such as coursework, grading, evaluations, teaching and research responsibilities, examinations, dissertation, and time-to-degree.

 These procedures apply to current students enrolled in two kinds of graduate programs in SAS, and may also be used by former students within 1 year after leaving the University:

 A list of SAS graduate degrees and their reporting lines appears as an appendix.

 a.
 Faculty members have the authority to make academic judgments in relation to their students and to make decisions in the interests of furthering their students’ education.
 Therefore, ordinarily, only the instructor who gives an evaluation, exam or course grade has authority to change the evaluation, exam or course grade.

 b.
 In cases in which the instructor who gave the evaluation, exam or course grade no longer has an appointment at the University, the authority to change an evaluation rests with the Graduate Chair of the student’s graduate group or Program Director of the relevant graduate program.

 c.
 Graduate students who wish to have an evaluation, exam or course grade reviewed must first discuss the matter with the instructor who gave the evaluation provided the instructor retains an appointment (including that of emeritus faculty) at the University.
 (In cases in which the instructor no longer retains an appointment at the University, the student must first discuss the matter with the Graduate Group Chair or Program Director.)
 Should this discussion not yield a resolution that is satisfactory to both the student and the instructor, or should a discussion not be possible, the student may submit a request, in writing, to the Graduate Chair or Program Director of the relevant graduate program for assistance in the matter.